 Criticality goes as Severe, Major, High and Low.

-Now the clients expect all of the Severe, Major, P1 bugs to be fixed in the week 30.
-Similarly the High, P2 bugs in the week 35.
+Now the clients expect all of the Severe, Major, P1 bugs to be fixed in week 30.
+Similarly the High, P2 bugs in week 35.
 Low, P3 bugs’ fixes are expected in week 40.
 Finally, P4 bugs are expected in week 40.
 In between all the release of the fixes, the client blocks 3 days buffer time period.

 Now the following observation becomes very critical:

 - As it has been planned as a pipelined mode, any delay will impact the subsequent plans in a greater way.

 - Priorities are formed by the clients and hence they plan to release in the period they wish

 - The delay in low priority bugs has the potential to upgrade their priority from low priority to higher.